 Where do mums feel guilty about?

-Why mums are feeling guilty?
+Why are mums feeling guilty?

 Good question, why can mums feel guilty about many daily choices they make.
 There may be different reasons behind the horrible mum guilt feelings.

 Mum guilt may start in the very early days of pregnancy.
-When you discovered you were pregnant, your mind may have wondered trying to remind what you have been doing during the time you have been pregnant already but you was not aware of this yet.
+When you discovered you were pregnant, your mind may have wondered trying to remind what you have been doing during the time you have been pregnant already, but you were not aware of this yet.
 Straight away, the pressure is on to make the best decision possible for those we love the most, our unborn baby.

 Of course, we don’t want anything more than making the best choices to set our babies’ up for success.